 Once the US had the largest share of the eCommerce market, but today China is king.
 The Asia Pacific region is projected to have a greater eCommerce retail market than the rest of the world combined by 2023, to say nothing of the B2B eCommerce market.
 However, there are many hurdles to breaking into the Chinese market, the Great Firewall not the least among them, and many will be better off just changing tactics in the west.

 Since B2B involves a long research process its foreseeable future will be determined by millennials.
-While they are still a minority among C-suites they nevertheless have significant influence in B2B sales.
+While they are still a minority among C-suites they nevertheless have a significant influence on B2B sales.
 A study from 2014 found that 81% of non-C-suite employees influence purchase decisions and nearly half of all B2B researchers are millennials, and that number has only increased since.
 What’s more, these digital natives expect a website to be informative and convenient.

 “Almost 60% would stop doing business with a B2B vendor based solely on a mobile experience that’s difficult to use.”